 A simple example, Stripe is currently at the point where headcount planning is a fairly complex undertaking.
 We’re more than 1,000 employees distributed across 16 offices around the world.
 And so everyone always needs to hire more people.

 The process of having a headcount budget, sending that budget out to every single team lead across the company, getting their feedback, bringing that back up to the centralized planning unit, and iterating on that plan was done in Excel spreadsheets.
 It was incredibly manual and so we are in the process of putting in place a hosted tool.
 With this, every leader at Stripe can simply go in and enter their headcount, look at their headcount numbers, and enter their headcount requests, and all of the workflow can happen in this hosted environment.

 The founder and CEO should treat some key financial metrics like revenue, expenses, burn, and ending cash balance the same way they would view other core KPIs for the business.
 And review it at least once a month.
 That would provoke the right questions and the right thoughts around, how do we evolve the finance organization?

 The first hire should be a bookkeeper.
-And in terms of the right hire, it’s typically someone who is well versed in the bookkeeping tools that are available, and it’s also helpful if this person has prior experience in your specific industry.
+In terms of the right hire, it’s typically someone who is well versed in the bookkeeping tools that are available.
+It’s also helpful if this person has prior experience in your specific industry.